LukeKuenneke/gitlab-ee/doc/administration/high_availability/database.md

 #### Repmgr

-When using default setup, this service requires no additional configuration details.
+When using default setup, you will only have to prepare the network subnets that will be allowed to authenticate with the service.

 Few notes on the service itself: